Course

 Roman Catholicism

-In order to better practice cultural competence in nursing and improve the quality of care given that respects a patient’s faith and religious boundaries, one should focus on:
+To better practice cultural competence in nursing and improve the quality of care given that respects a patient’s faith and religious boundaries, one should focus on:

-• Providing interpreters where needed.
+• We are providing interpreters where needed.

-• Promoting an environment that allows for clergy, healers, or other religious figures of comfort to visit and participate in care if desired.
+• Promoting an environment that allows clergy, healers, or other religious figures of comfort to visit and participate in care if desired.

 • Recruiting staff that are minorities or of various religions.